parag477/parag477/README.md

 Hi 👋 My name is Parag Agrawal
 ==============================

-Python Programmer | Backend Developer | Freelancer
+Python Programmer | Full Stack Developer | Freelancer
 --------------------------------------------------

 I'm a Coder by passion with more than 5 years of programming experience and currently pursuing Bachelors degree with Computer Science.
 I personally prefer to work on python language.
 I have my hands on PHP, Django, NodeJS and ExpressJS.
 I also have my hands on databases like MySQL and MongoDB.
 I can also create good front-end using HTML, CSS, JS and web-dev frameworks like Bootstrap.
 I particularly adapt with different IDEs.
 Apart from web development I mastered Machine Learning and Deep Learning.
 I also practiced NLP, Computer Vision, Neural network .